MitrixD/star-wars-characters-viewer/README.md

-# Star Wars characters explorer
+# Star Wars characters viewer

 React and TypeScript Single Page Application (SPA) using the Star Wars API (https://swapi.dev/) as the data source.
 The application consists of two pages.